PieceOfMeat/logger-jquery-plugin/README.md

     $.log('message 1', 'core_system'); // level: 'info', topic: 'core_system'
     $.log.fatal_error('fatal error 1'); // level: 'fatal_error', topic: 'raw'
     $.log('warning 1', 'warn'); // level: 'warn', topic: 'raw'

+### Adding new viewer types

+You can extend set of available viewers simply adding new viewer constructor to `$.log.views` object.
+Object created by this constructor must have `output(message, level, topic)` function, which will be automatically invoked when new message is received by logger and its level and topic satisfies viewer filters.
+Arguments of `output` function:
+`message` - actual message
+`level` - level of message
+`topic` - topic of message